frontal1660/VanuatuWebForensic/README.md

 6. Action #6

-The hacker checks/modifies a setting of a plugin (_server_settings/plugins/5/1_).

-It is pretty obvious that :
-1. the file _crushtmplog/1871264c-ce01-4270-aef1-6a2f38515ad7.txt_ is actually a malicious CrushFTP plugin:
-2. the hacker has renamed the plugin with a specific name
+The hacker can see on the screen that the file _/crushtmplog/1340597d-f19d-4d5d-8616-3c6293d21895.txt_ has been uploaded with success:

 ```
 POST|03/07/2025 16:05:45.125|[HTTP:541458_60784_fdt:crushadmin:91.191.209.10] READ: *POST /WebInterface/function/ HTTP/1.1*